statisticsnorway/maskinporten-guardian/README.md

    a Maskinporten access tokens.
 Then, use the Maskinporten access token to query the API you want to consume.

+## Examples

+Have a look [here](doc/examples) for a collection of usage examples on how you can interact with Maskinporten Guardian.

 ## How does Maskinporten Guardian work

 A picture says approximately 1000 words: